 MDE continues to prioritize the health and safety of Minnesota's students, families and school staff.
-As we continue to see significant spread of COVID-19 across our state, Education Commissioner Ricker has consulted with Commissioner of Health Jan Malcolm and has determined that ACT and SAT testing will not be permitted in school facilities during the month of December 2020.
-The commissioners will continue monitoring the public health situation to make determinations about ACT and SAT testing in school facilities for future test dates.
+Education Commissioner Ricker has consulted with Commissioner of Health Jan Malcolm and has determined that ACT, SAT and PSAT testing will be permitted in school facilities beginning January 7, 2021, regardless of learning model.
+The commissioners will continue monitoring the public health situation to make determinations about testing in school facilities for future test dates.

-As the situation unfolds and recommendations for the learning mode (distance, hybrid, or all in-person) are made for the fall this section will be updated.
+As the situation unfolds and recommendations for the learning mode (distance, hybrid, or all in-person) are made, this section will be updated.
 Adjustments may be necessary to prioritize health and may require modifications to plans for in-district and Saturday national testing dates.